kamchatka-volcano/cmdlime/README.md

 };

 ```
 Here's the fixed config.
-Turning off the short name generation for flag `--version` resolves the name conflict.
+Turning off the short name generation for the flag `--version` resolves the name conflict.
 When you rely on `CommandLineReader::exec()` for handling of `--help` and `--version` flags, it creates them without short names.
 At this point, we should do this as well, and all following examples will be based on the version of `person-finder` program that uses `CommandLineReader::exec()`.

 You can use the following objects to customize names generation:
-`cmdlime::Name{"customName"}` - overrides command line option's name.
+`cmdlime::Name{"customName"}` - overrides the command line option's name.
-`cmdlime::ShortName{"customShortName"}` - overrides command line option's short name.
+`cmdlime::ShortName{"customShortName"}` - overrides the command line option's short name.
-`cmdlime::WithoutShortName{}` - removes command line option's short name.
+`cmdlime::WithoutShortName{}` - removes the command line option's short name.
-`cmdlime::ValueName{}` - overrides parameter's value name in the usage info.
+`cmdlime::ValueName{}` - overrides the parameter's value name in the usage info.

 And it's time for another `person-finder`'s rewrite:
 ```C++